RepairCafé, what is that?

 No.

-We as RepairCafé do not repair anything without your active help.
-After all, it is your device.
-To that end, we open several times a month and invite people to come and repair.
+As a RepairCafé, we don't repair anything without your active help.
+After all, it's your device.
+We open several times a month and invite people to come and repair things.
 What can be repaired and is repaired depends on the people who come.
-Most of the time it works out quite well - and the skills complement each other.
+It usually works quite well - and the skills complement each other.

 There is often someone from the RepairCafé group who knows a bit about one thing or another and can help you with your repair.

-By the way, it is best to come well informed.
-Often you can find hints about possible defects on the Internet.
-If you know what exactly is broken, but do not trust yourself to repair it yourself, you are definitely in the right place.
-Often it is worthwhile to bring a spare part with you.
+Incidentally, it's best to come well informed.
+You can often find information about possible defects on the internet.
+If you know exactly what is broken but don't have the confidence to repair it yourself, you've definitely come to the right place.
+It is often worth bringing a spare part with you.

 Nothing.

-Our expenses consist of room rent, coffee, good tools and consumables.
+Our expenses consist of room rental, coffee, good tools and consumables.
 Everything is self-organized and non-commercial.
-To cover the expenses we set up a donation box.
+We set up a donation box to cover the costs.

 My inkjet printer is broken ...